top of page

 • Increase blood flow

-• Release endorphins and enkephalins which are your body't natural pain relieving substances which also improve mood
+• Release endorphins and enkephalins which are your body't natural pain relieving substances, which also improve mood

 • Restore balance and posture